My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-Perfect vegan mushroom gravy that's so rich and delicious no one will believe it contains NO butter or oil.
-Just 25 minutes and 8 simple ingredients.
+Creamy vegan mushroom gravy that's so rich and delicious no one will believe it contains no oil, butter, or nuts!
+Only 8 ingredients and 25 minutes to make a batch.

-Yield: makes about 1 ⅔ cups (see Notes for doubling recipe)
+Yield: makes about 1 ⅔ cups - see Notes for doubling the recipe.

 Servings: 4 servings